dimaslanjaka/static-blog-generator/_posts/NodeJS/eslint-prettier-typescript-vscode.md

   },
   parserOptions: {
     ecmaVersion: 2020, // Allows for the parsing of modern ECMAScript features
-    sourceType: 'module', // Allows for the use of imports },
+    sourceType: "module", // Allows for the use of imports },
   extends: [
-    'eslint:recommended', // uses eslint default recommended
+    "eslint:recommended", // uses eslint default recommended
-    'plugin:@typescript-eslint/eslint-recommended', // Uses the recommended rules from the @typescript-eslint/eslint-plugin
+    "plugin:@typescript-eslint/eslint-recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin
-    'plugin:@typescript-eslint/recommended', // Uses the recommended rules from the @typescript-eslint/eslint-plugin
+    "plugin:@typescript-eslint/recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin
-    'plugin:prettier/recommended', // Enables eslint-plugin-prettier and eslint-config-prettier.
+    "plugin:prettier/recommended", // Enables eslint-plugin-prettier and eslint-config-prettier.
 This will display prettier errors as ESLint errors.
 Make sure this is always the last configuration in the extends array.
   ],
   // override rules for js files
-  "overrides": [
+  overrides: [
     {
-      "files": [
-        "*.js"
+      files: ["*.js"],
+      rules: {
+        "@typescript-eslint/no-var-requires": "off", // disable require warning on js files },
+    },
   ],
-      "rules": {
-        "@typescript-eslint/no-var-requires": "off" // disable require warning on js files }
-    }
-  ],
   // specify your desired rules for eslint
   rules: {
-    '@typescript-eslint/explicit-function-return-type': 'off', // disable function without return type "no-unused-vars": "off", // disable original eslint unused-vars "@typescript-eslint/no-unused-vars": ["error", { argsIgnorePattern: "^_" }], // enable typescript-eslint unused-vars and allow unused vars start with underscore (_)
+    "@typescript-eslint/explicit-function-return-type": "off", // disable function without return type "no-unused-vars": "off", // disable original eslint unused-vars "@typescript-eslint/no-unused-vars": [
+      "error",
+      {
+        argsIgnorePattern: "^_",
+        varsIgnorePattern: "^_",
+        caughtErrorsIgnorePattern: "^_",
+      },
-    "@typescript-eslint/no-explicit-any": "off", // allow any types
+    ], // enable typescript-eslint unused-vars and allow unused vars start with underscore (_) "@typescript-eslint/no-explicit-any": "off", // allow any types
+    "@typescript-eslint/no-this-alias": [
-    "@typescript-eslint/no-this-alias": [ // rules for this binding
+      // rules for this binding
       "error",
       {
         allowDestructuring: false, // Disallow `const { props, state } = this`; true by default